TexasInstruments/edgeai-tensorlab/README.md

 ## Installation

-This repository requires mmdetection (mmdet Python package) to be installed.
-Please refer to [installation instructions for mmdetection](https://github.com/open-mmlab/mmdetection/blob/master/docs/install.md) for installation and dataset preparation.
+This repository requires mmdet Python package from mmdetection to be installed.
+Please refer to [installation instructions for mmdetection](https://github.com/open-mmlab/mmdetection/blob/master/docs/install.md) for installation and also for dataset preparation.
 If you get any issues with the master branch of mmdetection, please try after checking out the latest release tag.

-Note mmdetection also requreis mmcv and several other dependencies to be installed as described in the above URL.
+Note: mmdetection also requreis mmcv and several other dependencies to be installed as described in the above URL.

 After installing mmdetection, please install [PyTorch-Jacinto-AI-DevKit](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/pytorch-jacinto-ai-devkit/browse/) as this repository uses several components from there - especially to define low complexity models and to do Quantization Aware Training (QAT) and Calibration.